Earlier this year at Life Instyle, I met one remarkable woman whose story I’ve been wanting to share with you ever since.

 “I knew realistically I could no longer be an Interior Designer because it’s pretty impossible to maintain that role when you’re in isolation, juggling (even still) hospital appointments, and immuno-supressed.

-“I’d always wanted to find a 100% soy candle that didn’t contain stabilisers, chemical emulsifiers or any unnecessary additives, that was single pour so the frangrance load was the whole way though, and that offered transparency without the hype or deceptive marketing (it’s not scientifically possible to ‘triple scent’ a pure soy candle by the way).
-Equally, I wanted unique blends – not just a variation of the same pre-mixed candle by numbers scents offering which were beginning to saturate the candle market.
+“I’d always wanted to find 100% soy and ethical candles that didn’t contain stabilisers, chemical emulsifiers or any unnecessary additives, that was single pour so the fragrance load was the whole way though, and that offered transparency without the hype or deceptive marketing (it’s not scientifically possible to ‘triple scent’ a pure soy candle by the way).
+Equally, I wanted unique blends — not just a variation of the same pre-mixed candle by numbers scents offering which were beginning to saturate the candle market.

 “So from that hospital room, I decided to leap.
 With no money, a grim diagnosis and nothing to lose, I became both a candle maker and a fragrance designer.
 I didn’t see that coming!”